New England Mutiny

-Team history
+The New England Mutiny are a women's soccer club based in Ludlow, Massachusetts.
+They compete in the USL W League, in the amateur level of the United States league system, and play their home games at Lusitano Stadium.
+Founded in 1999 as the Springfield Sirens, the club commenced play in the original incarnation of the W League, before moving to the Women's Premier Soccer League in 2003, and joining a secession of WPSL clubs to become a founding member of United Women's Soccer in 2016.
+The Mutiny returned to the W League in 2026.

+History

 Established in 1999 as Springfield Sirens, the club played in the amateur W-League.
 After winning the W-2 (second division) championship in 2000, the club played one more season in the W-League, then a season as an exhibition team before changing the team name to the New England Mutiny and accepting promotion to WPSL as one of the founding members of the East Division.
 On July 29, 2004, in a match preparing women's national team of China for international tournament, the Mutiny surprised the fifth ranked team in the world, in front of 3000 fans in Agawam, Massachusetts, with a 3–1 lead, and losing 4–3 only in the final minutes.
 The Mutiny consider this match one of their two crowning achievements.